sasa-buklijas/dfir/README.md

 Techniques:
 - blocking [reqwest](https://github.com/seanmonstar/reqwest)
-    - in sequence new client for each file -> TODO
+    - in sequence new client for each file -> done
-    - in sequence same client for each file -> TODO
+    - in sequence same client for each file -> done
-    - new thread for each file -> TODO
+    - new thread for each file -> done
     - threadpool for all files -> TODO
 - async/await -> TODO